uwcart/mapstudy/doc/API.md

 #### map.interactions.search

-		-"search"-: { -"logging"- "attributes" }
+		-"search"-: { -"logging"- "dataLayers" }

 Search interaction.
 Creates a search box on the map.

-#### map.interactions.search.attributes
+#### map.interactions.search.dataLayers

-			"attributes": []
+			"dataLayers": []

-An array of the `dataLayers` attributes to include in the search.
+An array of the `dataLayers` to include in the search.
 Must have at least one value to enable searching.
-Only categorical attributes with string values will be searchable (e.g., "name" but not "population").

 #### map.interactions.filter

-		-"filter"-: { -"logging"- "attributes" -"tool"- }
+		-"filter"-: { -"logging"- "dataLayers" -"tool"- }

 Filter interaction.
 Creates a filter tool on the map.

-#### map.interactions.filter.attributes
+#### map.interactions.filter.dataLayers

-			"attributes": []
+			"dataLayers": []

-An array of the `dataLayers` attributes to include in the filter tool.
+An array of the `dataLayers` to include in the filter tool.
 Must have at least one value to enable filtering.
-Each attribute will be selectable via a dropdown menu.
+Each data layer will have its own line in the filter tool.

 #### map.interactions.filter.tool